GLASS: General Liberal Arts and Sciences Studies Program for Undeclared Majors

 Features of the GLASS Program include:

-- GLASS Freshman Seminars help students explore career options and academic majors.
+- Freshman Seminars help students explore career options and academic majors.

 - Major and Career Advising